Comparing Amcor (AMCR) & Its Rivals

 |2.58

-Amcor currently has a consensus target price of $12.15, suggesting a potential downside of 1.14%.
-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 39.35%.
-Given Amcor’s peers stronger consensus rating and higher probable upside, analysts clearly believe Amcor has less favorable growth aspects than its peers.
+Amcor currently has a consensus target price of $12.15, suggesting a potential downside of 1.78%.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 38.12%.
+Given Amcor’s rivals stronger consensus rating and higher possible upside, analysts plainly believe Amcor has less favorable growth aspects than its rivals.

 Summary